asuprem/edna/setup/Part 1 - Environment Setup/readme.md

     sudo mkdir /sys/fs/cgroup/systemd
     sudo mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd
     ```
+## Important Note for WSL
+Sometimes WSL will revert the changes made in step 5.
+This is denoted by an error message similar to:

+    Handler for POST /v1.40/containers/<container_id>/start returned error: cgroups: cannot find cgroup mount destination:   unknown
+    docker: Error response from daemon: cgroups: cannot find cgroup mount destination: unknown.

+If you get this error you will first need to remove the container from docker with the following command using the container id from the error message:

+    sudo docker rm -f <your_container_id_here>

+Failure to do so will result in the creation of a new container failing since a broken one for it already exists.
+This can be hard to troubleshoot as the failed container does not show up under any docker container list commands but will prevent the container from being recreated.
+After removing the old container, apply the two lines in step 5 again and retry creating your docker container.
 ## Installing tools
 Now we will install Docker, Kubernetes, and KinD (Kubernetes-in-Docker).